EKayeL/Circadian_Rhythmicity_COSINOR/README.md

-Citation: If used in research, please cite: "Circadian Rhythm Analysis Package, [Your Name], 2023."
+Citation: If used in research, please cite: "Circadian Rhythmicity Analysis Package, [Ethan Leonard Kaye], 2023."